WSU ROAR: FAQs

 Where do WSU ROAR students live?

-Students will have the opportunity to live in a 3 or 4 bedroom apartment at the Chinook Village with other WSU ROAR students as roommates.
+Students will have the opportunity to live in WSU residence halls their first year with other WSU ROAR students as roommates.
+Their second year students will move into on campus apartment such as the Chinook Apartments.
 For more information about the Apartment Complex and a virtual tour, please follow this link: https://housing.wsu.edu/apartments/chinook-village/

 What would a daily schedule look like?